 - The Quality Support Manager, who is tasked with administering the university’s course evaluation system, assisting with QM matters relating to the global campuses, and advancing other QM-related initiatives assigned by the University Board.

-- The Assistant to the President, who assists with various QM-related matters and is responsible for overseeing applications and reapplications for accreditations and advancing new and already existing QM processes
+- The President's Office & Accreditation Manager, who assists with various QM-related matters and is responsible for overseeing applications and reapplications for accreditations and advancing new and already existing QM processes

 - The Sustainability Manager, who provides general leadership on the university’s sustainability goals and initiatives.